masedev/masedev/README.md

 ## Connect with Me

 I'm always excited to collaborate, learn, and share ideas with fellow tech enthusiasts.
-Feel free to reach out to me through email or connect with me on LinkedIn (link your LinkedIn profile here).
+Feel free to reach out to me through email or connect with me on LinkedIn [here](https://www.linkedin.com/in/mario-sessa/).
 Let's work together to make a meaningful impact on the world through IoT and Cloud technologies.

 Thank you for stopping by!
 Enjoy exploring my projects, and I hope they inspire you to embark on your own journey of innovation and sustainability. 🌱💡